 Office Mobile for iPhone and Android

 iPhone and Android users get to hear some good news thanks to Microsoft’s new-found “mobile first” intent.
 The Office 365 subscription has been removed and Office Mobile for iPhone and Android is now free for home use.
 Carry your Microsoft Word, Microsoft Excel and Microsoft PowerPoint files anywhere.
 View or edit them on your iPhone; formatting and changes are seamlessly synced across the cloud thanks to OneDrive.
-Office Mobile is available in the App Store and Google Play.
+Office Mobile is available in the App Store [No longer available] and Google Play [No longer available].

 Both bits of news should be well-received if you rely on Microsoft’s suite of products.
 Try them hands-on and tell us your first impressions…and second.